|

 To

-experience the "real Venice" (and no, it isn't completely gone), head into the
+experience the "real Venice" (and yes, it's very much alive), head into the side

 squares such as the Piazza San Marco.